gaspare-mascolino/knowledge/docs/pages/music.md

 ![](assets/images/music/music-notation/chord-chart.png)

 It is intended primarily for a rhythm section (usually consisting of piano, guitar, drums and bass).
-In these genres the musicians are expected to be able to improvise the individual notes used for the chords (the "voicing") and the appropriate ornamentation, counter melody or bassline.
+In these genres the musicians are expected to be able to improvise the individual notes used for the chords (the "voicing") and the appropriate ornamentation, counter melody or baseline.

 **Accidental**